-Reykjavik Excursions offer a one-day Eyjafjallajökull guided tour which starts at 24,00 ISK (£200.00), where you’ll ride in a jeep right to the top of the glacier.
+Reykjavik Excursions offer a one-day Eyjafjallajökull guided tour, where you’ll ride in a jeep right to the top of the glacier.
 Here, you should be able to see the crater left from the 2010 eruption, layers of ash and ice, and if the weather is good, there are incredible views in all directions.
 The tour also includes a stop at Seljalandsfoss, one of the most exciting waterfalls in Iceland.
-Flights to Reykjavik start from £90.00 in August.

 Mount Fuji is without doubt one of the most iconic scenes in the whole of Japan, standing tall and proud as the highest mountain in the country.
 This near perfectly shaped volcano is known as one of Japan’s “Three Holy Mountains”, and has been worshipped for centuries.
 Located less than 90 miles from Tokyo, Fuji last erupted back in 1707, and around 300,000 people climb to its peak every year.